Manifestation of antiquark nuggets in collisions with the Earth: Summary and conclusion

 The parameter $\xi$ is limited by the condition (\ref{conditionB}) which depends on $\kappa$ and $A$.
 The upper limit on $\xi$ for the allowed values of $(\kappa,A)$ appears very strong, $\xi < 3.3 \times 10^{-4}$.
 It is not clear whether this small value of $\xi$ can be realized in Nature.
-One possible explanation for this small value could be the effect of the superfluidity of quark matter, which allows a proton to penetrate deep inside the antiquark core, where it annihilates via the strong interaction without neutrino emission.
+One possible explanation for this small value could be the effect of the superfluidity of quark matter, which allows nucleons to penetrate deep inside the antiquark core, where it annihilates via the strong interaction without neutrino emission.
+The energy of annihilation in this case is absorbed by the strong and electromagnetic interactions preventing weak decays with neutrinos emission.
 To justify this scenario an accurate model of the quark matter is needed with precise description of interaction pattern with baryonic matter.
 This problem is postponed for future studies.

 Finally, we note that the obtained in this work limits on the parameter space $(\kappa,\xi,A)$ are valid for $A< 8\times 10^{32}$, see Sec.~\ref{SecSeismic}.
 In Sec.~\ref{SecExplosives} we have shown that for $A$ beyond this limit the events of collisions of antiQNs with the Earth may be very catastrophic, although rare.
 For instance, for $A=10^{33}$, the energy release from the interaction of antiQN with a rock along 100 m of its trajectory may be comparable with 36 kilotons of TNT and hardly would be unnoticed.
 Therefore, although not fully excluded, such large values of the mass number seem very unlikely to be realized in Nature.
 Further investigations needed to provide a definitive answer to this question.